Capstone Project for the UC San Diego Interaction Design Certificate

 - Confounding variables: tech savviness and experience level in user testing.
 Both groups of testers included people in their early 20s and early 30s, but Group A expressed more hesitation/confusion and vocalized more frustration throughout the app.
 For example, one tester spent a few minutes analyzing the InVision app loading screen before realizing she was supposed to tap on the link shown.

-- What Jade would do differently: clarify directions.
-Jade double-checked the testing prompts, but missed a few places that needed more clarity.
-In the future, in addition to performing comprehensive pilot tests, she could write out the name of the screen that a question references.
+- What I would do differently: clarify directions.
+I double-checked the testing prompts, but missed a few places that needed more clarity.
+In the future, in addition to performing comprehensive pilot tests, I could write out the name of the screen that a question references.

-After synthesizing feedback and making final adjustments to her design, Jade used Adobe Premiere to create a walkthrough video that introduces the TaskWiz app.
+After synthesizing feedback and making final adjustments to my design, I used Adobe Premiere to create a walkthrough video that introduces the TaskWiz app.

 Watch the TaskWiz Video Walkthrough